David was a great man of God.

 David and his men had had enough of trials and sorrow.
 This final insult to them caused them to weep "until they had no strength left to weep."
 It was David's lowest point in life as recorded in 1 Samuel.

-What is remarkable as you review the life of David in 1 Samuel and 2 Samuel is that David was never so spiritually strong as when he was weak in the temporal sense.
-All through 1 Samuel David seemed on the run in front of the pursuing army of King Saul.
+What's remarkable as you review the life of David in 1 Samuel and 2 Samuel, is that he was never so spiritually strong as when he was weak—in the temporal sense.
+All through 1 Samuel, he seemed on the run in front of the pursuing army of King Saul.

-David did Saul nothing but good all the days of Saul’s life yet Saul irrationally hated and feared David.
-Saul seemed jealous of the way David could subdue Saul’s enemies starting with the great scene of David and Goliath.
+David did Saul nothing but good all the days of Saul's life, yet Saul irrationally hated and feared him.
+Saul seemed jealous of the way David could subdue Saul's enemies—starting with the great scene of David and Goliath.

 David did not deserve the wrath of Saul and more than once Saul admitted as much.
 However, jealousy knows no logic and so David was a hunted man as long as Saul was alive.

-When life became easy for David as described in 2 Samuel his story was marked by sin, laziness, murder, adultery and so on.
-It seemed that David became spiritually weak after the pressure of Saul’s anger was lifted and David became king in his place.
+When life became easy for David as described in 2 Samuel, his story was marked by sin, laziness, murder, adultery and so on.
+It seemed that he became spiritually weak after the pressure of Saul's anger was lifted and David became king in his place.

-If we are honest with ourselves we might look back on our own experiences in Christian living and recognize that when we are weak in ourselves we are strong in the Lord.
-When we can handle life on our own we too easily mess up.
+If we're honest with ourselves, we might look back on our own experiences in Christian living and recognize that when we are weak in ourselves, we are strong in the Lord.
+When we can handle life on our own, we too easily mess up.